octo-technology-downunder/octo-technology-downunder.github.io/_training/big-data/no-sql/couchbase-admin.md

 Through instructor-led discussion, demonstrations and intensive hands-on labs, participants will develop an actual Couchbase server cluster and Proof of Concept (POC) modeled on typical use-cases for high performance mission-critical NoSQL databases.

 The goal of the class is to get students immediately productive with Couchbase to develop working prototype cluster environments.
-Lab time will be from 40% to 60% or more, each day.
+Hands-on lab time will be from 40% to 70% each day.
 Each student will be provided multiple VMs running in the cloud for hands-on practice setting up a live Couchbase cluster and learning how to configure, monitor and troubleshoot the cluster in realistic scenarios.

 Each lab exercise builds progressive skills and “flight-time” in design and deployment of a Couchbase NoSQL Server cluster designed for handling core use-cases, and subjected to realistic workloads that take advantage of Couchbase Server's powerful capabilities and benefits.